Psalm 16 - More than refined gold - My welfare's not Your burden

 Isaiah 28:16 Therefore thus says the Lord Jehovah: Behold, I lay for foundation in Zion a stone, a tried stone, a precious corner-stone, a sure foundation: he that believes shall not make haste.

 "Their names" are the names of those who are hasting after another.
 There is no need to speak of their names good or bad.
 The Lord will manifest their fruit.
 Furthermore, you may be wrong in judging them, and then your speaking evil of them would be slander.

 Wherever the Lord puts us is the most pleasant place.
 It is crazy to haste for a seemingly higher position.
 We should also not be falsely humble to deny what the Lord has measured to us.
 What the Lord has measured to us is the best.
 We do not need to haste to obtain our place before someone else fills it.
-The Lord maintains our lot.
+The Lord holds fast our lot.

-The Lord's lot, and the lines that fell to him were to bear the cross and die for sinners.
+The Lord's lot, and the lines that fell to Him were to bear the cross and die for sinners.

 This is why it is good to sleep on something before making a decision.
 If speaking for the Lord, or giving a presentation at work, I like to prepare at least the day before, so that I can get the benefit of sleeping on it.